-Finally, concerning the own-account estimates, explore improving the distinction between formal and informal sectors, aiming for an enhanced and refined approach following the procedure in India Productivity Report (2022).
-Moreover, we acknowledge that population estimates derived from PLFS using sample weights may not represent the entire population accurately.
+Finally, we acknowledge that population estimates derived from PLFS using sample weights may not represent the entire population accurately.
 To address this, we can explore adjusting the sample weights for both EUS and PLFS to align with population projections, as suggested by Goldar et al. (2023).